-The Normalized Difference Vegetation Index (NDVI) (ROUSE et al., 1974) was calculated for each image to generate standard deviation and percentiles metrics, as presented by Table 8.
+The Normalized Difference Vegetation Index (NDVI) (ROUSE et al., 1974) was calculated for each image in order to generate standard deviation and percentiles metrics, as presented in Table 8.
 These metrics were chosen seeking to capture not only the temporal variation of NDVI in the pivots, but also the variations of other agricultural targets outside of pivots (such as pasture, barren soil, native vegetation, etc).

 Table 8.
-Indexes and metrics used to individualize center pivot irrigation.
+Index and metrics used to individualize center pivot irrigation.